t2kx/t2kx/README.md

 Helping out in the community and introducing new & young people into the world of Microsoft and technology is also one of his passions.

 ### Life outside IT
-Next to tech Mike is also a big Batman Fan
+Next to tech, Mike is also a big Batman Fan

                    ..oo$00ooo..                    ..ooo00$oo..
                 .o$$$$$$$$$'                          '$$$$$$$$$o.